 The teacher training program in the subject of Art Education explores the field of tension between the production, reception, and communication of the arts, images, and media.
 To what extent is production always also a transmission of knowledge?
 Why are creating and viewing inseparable?
 The goal of the program is the development of an artistic-practical, researching and mediating approach to the arts, images and media.

 Study & job profiles

-The planned duration of the Master's degree programme in Secondary Education (General Education) is 4 semesters.
-Basically, two teaching subjects have to be chosen, which are supplemented by general educational science basics, free elective subjects as well as integrated pedagogical-practical studies.
-The subject Fine Arts Education can be combined with any other subject.
+The planned duration of the Bachelor's degree programme in Secondary Education (General Education) is 8 semesters.
+In principle, two teaching subjects must be chosen, which are supplemented by general educational science basics, free electives and integrated pedagogical-practical studies.
+The subject of Art Education can be combined with any other subject.

 General study information

 The teacher training programme at secondary level (general education) is carried out in cooperation with the following partner institutions (Entwicklungsverbund Cluster Mitte):